Paranormala’s Top 10 Unexplained Phenomena – Part 1

 10. The Klerksdorp Spheres

-Much debate has arisen over the origin of these small, spherical or disc shaped objects found near Ottosdal, South Africa.
 Alternative researchers and reporters claim these are “anomalous, out of place artifacts” and had to have been developed by intelligent beings, either human, or of alien origin.

 A Grooved Klerksdorp Sphere